|Budget: $29m||Financed by: VIP Medienfonds 3|

 |Overseas Gross: $14,822,463|

-The Jacket was financed for $28.5 million by Mandalay Pictures and a now defunct German tax shelter, this tax shelter was VIP Medienfonds 3, which quickly raised $181 million at the end of the year in 2003 where 3000 rich German citizens invested for a huge tax write off.
-Summit handled international rights to distributors.
+The Jacket was financed for $29m through a now defunct German tax shelter, this tax shelter was VIP Medienfonds 3, which quickly raised $181m at the end of the year in 2003 where 3000 rich German citizens invested for a huge tax write off.
 Warner Independent acquired US distribution rights and The Jacket would be their first wide release and after a confusing marketing campaign that stressed odd distorted dream imagery over anything that might connect with audiences, the film opened in 1,331 theaters and tanked.
-The Jacket pulled in $2,723,682 — placing #10 for the weekend led by new openers The Pacifier and Be Cool.
-It declined 50.8% in its second weekend to $1,339,283 and promptly lost most of its theater count.
-The film closed with $6,303,762 leaving Warner Independent with about $3.4 million after theaters take their percentage of the gross, far less than their modest P&A spend.
-Constantin distributed in Germany and the German funded film was dumped straight to video in 2006.
-The Jacket grossed a total of only $14,822,463 overseas, across numerous distributors and it pulled in poor numbers in every market.
+The Jacket pulled in $2,723,682 opening weekend and declined 50.8% in its second weekend to $1,339,283 and fell 73.8% in its third weekend to $351,142.
+The film closed with $6,303,762 leaving Warner Independent with $3.4m after theaters take their percentage of the gross, far less than their modest P&A spend.
+Constantin distributed in Germany and the German funded film was dumped straight to video.
+The Jacket grossed a total of $14,822,463 overseas, across numerous distributors and it pulled in poor numbers in every market.